Garment Dyeing With a HE Front Load Washing Machine

 Disclaimer: Dyeing in a front load washer is not our first recommendation!
 HE machines can make the process more complicated, and the machines can be more 'delicate' than regular washing machines.
 Please be cautious and learn how to properly operate your machine.
 The responsibility of not damaging your machine is yours.

-Prewash the item you’re going to dye with Professional Textile Detergent.
+Prewash the item you’re going to dye with Dharma Dyer's Detergent.
 This will remove any coatings on the fabric by the manufacturer.
 Do this even if the manufacturer says there is no coating, as it will also remove any and all dirt and grease that may be present from handling, preparing the fabric to be dyed.

 Note- Front load washers use 8-12 gallons of water for a load, the amount of salt you will need is based on that number.
 The amount of dye used should be based on the fabric weight, we have a handy calculator to help you figure this out.